Agricultural consultant

 What it's like

-keep up to date with relevant developments in agriculture, for example the use of drones to monitor crop growth
+keeping up to date with new ways of working, for example the use of drones to track crop growth

 In this job you'll be doing work to help the environment.
 Find out more about green jobs.